fhiso/legacy-format/serialisation.md

 #### Error lines                                                {#error-lines}

-An **error line** is an *optional* facility used to encode malformed data and continue reading the input file.
-It is a *line* which encodes the data found in an *unparsable line string* or *lines* that are erroneous in certain specific ways.
+An **error line** is an *optional* facility used to encode malformed data, so that an *ELF parser* continue reading the input file.
+It is a *line* which encodes the data found in an *unparsable line string* or *lines* that are erroneous in certain ways.
 It has a *tag* of `ERROR`, and a *level* that is one greater than its *previous level*.

 If the *error line* is being generated from an *unparsable line string*, it *shall* have no *structure identifier*, and a *payload* which is a